-Now that we have a sense of the total estimated costs for John A Gupton College students, we can subtract the average financial aid package to find the estimated net cost.
+Now that we have a sense of the total estimated costs for John A. Gupton College students, we can subtract the average financial aid package to find the estimated net cost.
 Net cost can vary depending on a students’ need and the financial aid award received.

 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

-By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of John A Gupton College seem more manageable.
+By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of John A. Gupton College seem more manageable.

-What will attending John A Gupton College really cost you?
+What will attending John A. Gupton College really cost you?
 The answer depends on several factors.

 As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families make more informed decisions about the actual cost of attending that school, based on their financial situation.
-You can find the John A Gupton College's net cost calculator on their website.
+You can find the John A. Gupton College's net cost calculator on their website.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

-John A Gupton College does not have guaranteed tuition.
+John A. Gupton College does not have guaranteed tuition.

-John A Gupton College offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.
+John A. Gupton College offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.

-Schools sometimes offer tuition waivers to certain groups, to make attending more affordable.
+Schools sometimes offer tuition waivers to certain groups, to offset the cost of attending.
 Some colleges offer tuition waivers for faculty, staff, and their families , underrepresented students, or military students.
-Even with a tuition waiver, other expenses and fees are the responsibility of the student.
+Even with a tuition waiver, students are usually responsible for housing, meal plans, and other expenses.